KusStar/react-native-fast-url/README.md

 A Fast URL and URLSearchParams Polyfills for React Native.

-Built in JSI and use [ada](https://github.com/ada-url/ada), the URL parser used in Node.js since  v18.16 for the best performance.
+Built in JSI and [ada](https://github.com/ada-url/ada), a WHATWG-compliant and fast URL parser adopted in Node.js since v18.16 for the best performance.

 ## Installation